-Because the All Employees
+Because the All Employees action takes no

 arguments, invoking it just returns its results.
 In this case the action

-returns a collection (of Employee
+returns a collection (of Employees), and so

 Wicket Objects renders the collection as a table.